vanruc/todoApp/README.md

 Ta-da!!!
 It works like a charm!!!
 #### Enhance edit view
-At previous step we already know how to generate an edit view by using generate edit view function.
-Now we will go to enhance our edit view to make it more nicer.
+In the previous step we generated an edit view by using the `Generate Edit View` function.
+Now we will enhance our `edit view` to make it more visually appealing.

-As now, Staff attributes show one by one from top to bottom.
-We will go to enhance the view by:
+As of now, Staff attributes show one by one from top to bottom.
+We will enhance the view by:
-1. Get and show more contact information: Name, Email, Mobile Number, and Contact Image.
+1. Getting and showing more contact information: Name, Email, Mobile Number, and Contact Image.
 2. Group related information together: Contact Info, Personal Info, Work Info.

-We will plan to split our view into 2 part: `left` and `right`.
+We will plan to split our view into 2 parts: `left` and `right`.
 We will show `Staff information` on the left part.
-The `Staff Image` will be show on the right part.
+The `Staff Image` will be shown on the right part.

 To do that, we will need to understand about Skyve Containers - https://skyvers.github.io/skyve-dev-guide/views/#containers

-After read through the Skyve Containers, may you already guess how to split our view to 2 part: left and right.
+After reading through the Skyve Containers, you may have already guessed how to split our view into 2 parts: left and right.

 Yes, `hbox` container will help us on this.

 We will try and test our `hbox` to see how it works.
 ![](doc_img_src/staff%20editview%20leftandside.png)

-I will explain in further:
+I will explain further:
-- Line 3: We go to define a `hbox` container. `border=true` to allow us show border for horizontal box.
+- Line 3: We go to define a `hbox` container. `border=true` allows us show the border for our horizontal boxes.
-- Line 5: We go to define `vbox` to hold our Staff Data later. `vbox` has `responsiveWidth` and `perscentageWidth` to allow us to set width. `responsiveWidth` can be set from 1 to 12, and will be used for normal - responsive screen, while `percentageWidth` can be set from 1 to 100, and will be used on `desktop` screen.
+- Line 5: We go to define `vbox` to hold our Staff Data later. `vbox` has `responsiveWidth` and `perscentageWidth` to allow us to set width. `percentageWidth` can be set from 1 to 100, and will be used on `desktop` screens, while `responsiveWidth` can be set from 1 to 12 and will be used for responsive screens.
-- Line 6: We go to define a form.
+- Line 6: We define a form.
 Forms will be used to hold Data Fields.
-- Line 7 and line 8: we go to define `column`.
-To make it responsive we should not declare width for the last column(as line 8).
+- Line 7 and line 8: we define `column`.
+To make it responsive we should not declare width for the last column.
-- Line 10: We go to define a `row`
+- Line 10: We define a `row`.
-- Line 11 to Line 13 to define an `item`.
+- Line 11 to Line 13 define an `item`.
 By default, an item will take 2 columns to display, 1 for label and another one for `input` data.

-And after done above definition, we will have bellow screen.
+And after the above definition, we will have the resultant screen below.
 ![](doc_img_src/staff%20leftandrightside.png).

-Now we will put Contact Image on the right hand side and all Staff Data to the Left hand side.
+Now we will put Contact Image on the right hand side and all Staff Data to the left hand side.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>